Today (April 21, 2014): Top 10 ultimate safari lodges in Africa.

 - Hotel website: Singita Boulders Lodge

-- Other top 10 accolades: Singita Boulders Lodge also features in my top 10 list of the most spectacular hotel bathrooms in the world.
+- Other accolades: Singita Boulders Lodge also features in my top 10 list of the most spectacular hotel bathrooms in the world.

 - Hotel website: Ivory Lodge Lion Sands

-- Other top 10 accolades: Ivory Lodge Lion Sands, South Africa, also features in my top 10 lists of the world’s most amazing outdoor hotel rooms and the world’s best honeymoon resorts.
+- Other accolades: Ivory Lodge Lion Sands, South Africa, also features in my top 10 lists of the world’s most amazing outdoor hotel rooms, the world’s best honeymoon resorts, and South Africa’s most insanely beautiful luxury hotels.